 It’s perhaps the most festive place to celebrate Christmas in Southern California!

-As one of the leading holiday lights displays throughout Southern California, you won’t want to miss seeing the millions of lights, hundreds of animated figures, and live entertainment at this free Christmas event.
+You won’t want to miss seeing the millions of lights, hundreds of animated figures, and live entertainment at this free Christmas event.

 If you think an oasis in the middle of the California desert can’t be Christmassy… think again!